-Protecting a secure or sensitive facility doesn’t just involve physical security, it also needs to be protected from electronic surveillance.
-The security of your facility, your private conversations, your plans and secrets, can all be compromised by small inexpensive surveillance devices (GSM bugging devices are available today from well-known online retailers for less than $50).
+Protecting a secure or sensitive facility doesn’t just involve physical security; the facility also requires protection from electronic surveillance.
+The security of your facility, your private conversations, your plans and secrets can all be compromised by small, inexpensive surveillance devices (GSM bugging devices are available today from well-known online retailers for less than $50).

 Modern surveillance technologies are highly discreet, highly capable and very difficult to locate.
-Even the smallest device can pack in a considerable amount of technology.
-They can be integrated into USB cables, light bulbs, or any number of other common objects.
-When not in use, the device can lie dormant.
-If connected to a mobile network, it may only need to handshake momentarily once every 8 hours (network defined); at other times it remains RF invisible.
+Even the smallest device can pack a considerable amount of technology.
+These devices can be integrated into USB cables, light bulbs or any number of other common objects.
+When not in use, such a device can lie dormant.
+If connected to a mobile network, it may only need to “shake hands” momentarily once every 8 hours (network defined); at other times it remains RF invisible.

 Small camera bug